ankitjha-22/React-Boilerplate/README.md

-# TS-Fundamentals
+# React-BoilerPlate

-The repository contains the fundamentals of TypeScript
+The repository contains the React-BoilerPlate For Quick Development Setup